EMBL-EBI-GCA/gca-tools/README.md

-submitter-tools
+gca-tools
 ===============

-Tools to aid with the submission of data to a GCA DCC
+Tools to aid with the interaction with a GCA DCC, such as submission of data or analysis.

 # Tools